marbarrantescepas/OS-neuroscience/CODE_OF_CONDUCT.md

 Any form of behaviour to discriminate, exclude, intimidate, or cause discomfort, is a violation of the code of conduct.
 Whenever a participant has made a mistake, we expect them to take responsibility for it.
 If someone has been harmed or offended, it is our responsibility to listen carefully and respectfully, and do our best to right the wrong.
 Anyone who violates this code of conduct may be banned from the community.

-# Expectations of community participants
+# Expectations of Community Participants

 Be welcoming and friendly.